-Royal Enfield have been going from strength to strength in recent years constantly improving their machines while retaining the features that make them unique.
-Stripped down bikes that focus on delivering an authentic classic experience for a budget price.
-The Classic 500 is no different, it is the cheapest bike I have included, starting at £4,699 and available in a range of different finishes that all look fantastic.
+Royal Enfield has been going from strength to strength in recent years constantly improving their machines while retaining the features that make them unique.
+Stripped-down bikes that focus on delivering an authentic classic experience for a budget price.
+The Classic 500 is no different, it is the cheapest bike I have included, starting at £4,899 and available in a range of different finishes that all look fantastic.

 The engine is a 499cc single with just 27.2 bhp maximum power so this is another very accessible bike that is A2 friendly.
 It can handle your commutes and cruise steadily but don't expect high performance.
 But then that isn't what the classic is about.
 It's about cruising in style and enjoying the motorcycle experience and if you are on a tight budget, this could be a great choice if you can find one for sale still - it's not in production anymore!